PrestaShop/PrestaShop/README.md

 Forums
 --------

-You can discuss about e-commece, help other merchants and get help, and contribute to improving PrestaShop together with the PrestaShop community on [the PrestaShop forums][5].
+You can discuss about e-commerce, help other merchants and get help, and contribute to improving PrestaShop together with the PrestaShop community on [the PrestaShop forums][5].

 Support